redkite-labs/redkitecms-docs/book/add-custom-theme.rst

         home.html.twig
         internal.html.twig

-so a base template is saved into a theme's subfolder and it contains the common parts of the website's layout, while the other two templates inherit from the base template.
+so a base template is saved into a theme's sub-folder and it contains the common parts of the website's layout, while the other two templates inherit from the base template.

-The theme's configuration generated from a structure like that, produces two templates and three slots configuration files, in fact the files saved into the theme's root folder become a template file, while a slot file is generated for all the templates, plus one named **base.xml** that contains the common slots found in files saved into subfolders.
+The theme's configuration generated from a structure like that, produces two templates and three slots configuration files, in fact the files saved into the theme's root folder become a template file, while a slot file is generated for all the templates, plus one named **base.xml** that contains the common slots found in files saved into sub-folders.

 Don't worry about the generation process for now, because it is explained in detail in the next paragraphs.